 Accounting Equation Examples

-Since the accounting formula results from the process of double entry bookkeeping it holds true at any point in time and for every transaction.
+It is important to realize that since the accounting formula results from the process of double entry bookkeeping it holds true at any point in time and for every transaction.

 A few examples will help to clarify its use.

-Accounting Equation Transaction Example 1
+Transaction Example 1

-As an example suppose investors inject 20,000 cash into a business by way of new equity capital.
+To illustrate suppose investors inject 20,000 cash into a business by way of new equity capital.
 This transaction, like all accounting transactions, has two sides and must satisfy the accounting equation as set out below.

 Effect on the Financial Projections Template

 The effect of this transaction can be seen by inserting the additional equity in the financial projections template at line 57 (Proceeds from issue of share capital).
-The balance sheet after this adjustment shows that cash at line 22 has increased by 20,000 and capital at line 37 has also increased by the same amount.
+Accordingly the balance sheet after this adjustment shows that cash at line 22 has increased by 20,000 and capital at line 37 has also increased by the same amount.